MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/series-sinfunction.md

 ---
 # series_sin()

-Calculates the element-wise sine function of the numeric series input.
+Calculates the element-wise sine of the numeric series input.

 ## Syntax